The Best Chicken Soup

 There are also valuable minerals like calcium, magnesium that have anti-inflammatory properties so make your own chicken soup.
 It’s not difficult, I promise and tastes so much better than anything you could buy.

 Good chicken soup starts with good broth/stock or bone broth.
-Homemade is best and you can find my recipe below and in the video.
-If there is a store bought stock that you like, by all means use that.
+Homemade is best and this is my recipe for the best chicken stock/broth as well as in the video.
+If there is a store bought stock that you like, by all means use that, just watch the salt/sodium level.

-Once you have your stock, it’s time to add the vegetables.
+Once you have your stock, you strain it and save the meat, then it’s time to add the vegetables.
 I like celery, carrots, parsnip and sweet potato.
 You can, of course any vegetables you choose.
 This soup is also without noodles so you can add any cooked noodles you prefer at the end.

 Just like stews and chili, this chicken soup is even better the next day.
 I like to make a huge batch on a Sunday then I have lunches all week.
 When the soup is in a container with a lid and refrigerated, it can last 3-4 days.